sassoftware/viya4-monitoring-kubernetes/logging/Limiting_Access_to_Logs.md

-The Open Distro for Elasticsearch security plug-in uses roles to control access to the logging information from a cluster, and index, or a Kibana tenant space.
+The Open Distro for Elasticsearch security plug-in uses roles to control access to the logging information from a cluster, an index, or a Kibana tenant space.
 A role contains permissions for actions (such as cluster access and index access) that correspond to sources and type of log information.
 You can then assign users to roles in order to grant them the permissions that are defined in the role.

-A back-end role enables
+A back-end role enables you to point to multiple roles.
-you to point to multiple roles.
-You can then create a single role to access the back-end role, so that a user can essentially be assigned to multiple roles at once.

 The security plug-in links roles and back-end roles through role mappings.
 Role mappings can also be used to define links between users and roles and between users and back-end roles.
+By assigning a single back-end role to a user, the user can essentially be assigned to multiple roles at once.

 When you run the `onboard.sh` script to add Kibana tenant space, two new roles are created and role mappings are defined to link the new roles (and one pre-existing role) to a new back-end role.
-The following diagram depicts the roles, back-end roles and role mappings that are created when the script is run to add the SAS Viya tenant `acme` from the `production` Viya namespace:
+The following table depicts the roles, back-end roles and role mappings that are created when the script is run to onboard the SAS Viya tenant `acme` from the `production` Viya namespace:

 | Back-end Role | Role | Purpose |
 | --- | --- | --- |